UHuxbubcsdi/Car-sales-program/README.md

 # Car sales program
- Created a carb sales program using C+
+ Created a car sales program using C+